raneemalshehri/agent-prompt-engineering/README.md

 # 📁 File Structure
+agent-prompt-engineering/
-├── app.py               # Streamlit app
+├── app.py                  # Streamlit app interface

-├── password_agent.ipynb  # Main notebook with LangChain agent and tools

-├── .env                  # Environment file to store OpenAI API key

-└── README.md             # Project documentation
+├── password_agent.ipynb    # Main notebook with LangChain agent and tools ├── .env                    # Environment file (should not be pushed) ├── .gitignore              # Ignores .env and other unnecessary files └── README.md               # Project documentation

 # 📝 How to Run